 - The invention of the StarTAC mobile flip phone by Motorola, like the communicator

-- A prototype tractor beam at University of St Andrews
+- A prototype tractor beam at the University of St. Andrews

-- Voice activated computing like Siri and Google’s ubiquitous computing
+- Voice-activated computing like Siri, Alexa, and Google’s ubiquitous computing

 - Matter replication is now seen in early 3D printing

-- Cisco’s TelePresence, a hyper form of HD telecommunication across multiple locations
+- Cisco’s TelePresence, a hyper form of high-definition telecommunication, is used across multiple locations

 Bill Petro, your friendly neighborhood Trek junkie